Shreeja-AirMetro/Github-Notes/Notes/GA -.md

 Touch-up tools include, among others, cloning or healing tools.
 These programmes make it possible to replace one part of the image with another.
+Copyright

+**Course name:** “Good Academic Practice during
+Doctoral Studies”
+**Publication date:** 01.04.2015
+**Author:** GRADE – Goethe Graduate Academy:
+Dr. Alexander M. Weigand,
+PD Dr. Heike Zimmermann-Timm
+**Contact:** elearning@grade.uni-frankfurt.de
+**Last changes:** 01.10.2016
+**Author last changes:** Dr. Alexander Weigand
+**Other changes:** -
+**Copyright:** GRADE – Goethe Graduate Academy
+**Funding:** The project has been supported by the
+Hessen State Ministry of Higher Education,
+Research and the Arts (HMWK).
+**Contributions:** Dr. Alexander M. Weigand was
+responsible for the project coordination, content
+development, didactical concept and choice of content.
+Anja Schenk oversaw the implementation of the “Ethics in Science”-module.
+TRIO Service GmbH has proofread the content
+and didactical concept.
+Sarah McGee translated the content into English.
+Bosse und Meinhard GbR have designed
+animations, graphics and the final course design.
+Studiumdigitale was responsible for the technical
+implementation of the course design and for
+adjusting the LernBar Player.

+**Graphic credits**
+The following graphics are implemented in this eLearning programme.
+In case copyrights have been violated, we highly appreciate your notice to correct our mistake.

+**Module 1**
+1H: Photocase Addicts GmbH
+2H, 3H, 4H, 5H: A.M.
+Weigand

+**Module 2**
+1H, 2H, 3H, 11H, 12H: Photocase Addicts GmbH
+5H, 14H: Bosse und Meinhard GbR
+7H: A.M.
+Weigand
+8H-links: Kai Mörk, CC-BY 3.0 de
+8H-mittig: Deutsche Forschungsgemeinschaft (www.dfg.de)
+8H-rechts: Hochschulrektorenkonferenz (www.hrk.de)
+13H: GRADE – Goethe Graduate Academy

+**Module 3**
+1H, 2H, 3H, 4H, 9H: Photocase Addicts GmbH
+7H, 10H: A.M.
+Weigand
+8H, 11E: Bosse und Meinhard GbR
+9E-1: Initiative Hochschulen für den Frieden ‒ Ja zur Zivilklausel!
+9E-2: Pixabay, CC0 Public Domain
+13H: QualitätsZirkel Promotion

+**Module 4**
+1H: Goethe-Universität Frankfurt
+2H, 4H, 15E: Photocase Addicts GmbH
+3H, 5H, 6H, 7H, 8H, 10H, : A.M.
+Weigand
+4E, 13H, 15H: Pixabay, CC0 Public Domain
+13E: EMBO (www.embopress.org)
+14H: A. Jochum (Original), A.M.
+Weigand (Varianten)
+16H: Prof. Dr. Debora Weber-Wulff, Fremde Federn Finden

+**Module 5**
+1H, 11H: Photocase Addicts GmbH
+2H: Bosse und Meinhard GbR
+3H, 5H, 6H, 8H, 10H: A.M.
+Weigand
+7H: Pixabay, CC0 Public Domain

+**Module 6**
+1H: Photocase Addicts GmbH
+2H, 3H: A.M.
+Weigand
+Certificate: GRADE – Goethe Graduate Academy
+You have decided to complete doctoral studies, probably your first independent research – and you want to get started right away.

+Before doing so, it is important to pause for a moment.

+**Please keep in mind that there are rules that you absolutely must follow to be successful.**

+This chapter informs you about the guidelines of the academic community; the ethical and technical guidelines for academic work as well as the consequences in the case of misconduct.
+### Science is Comprehensible to Others

+Research aims at gaining objective or intersubjective insights.

+Researchers test hypotheses in a systematic and revisable way in order to gain new insights.
+Or conclusions are drawn from observations (inductive approach).

+In publications, they document and publish the research results so that other researchers can comprehend their work and express their views regarding it.